-Recessions are a normal part of the economic cycle, and yet, they can feel anything but normal when you're in the thick of one.
+It's official: In February, the U.S. economy fell into a recession after the longest economic expansion in history.
+Recessions are a normal part of the economic cycle, and yet they can feel anything but normal during one.

-For more than 65 million Americans between the ages of 15 and 29, the next recession will likely be their first since entering the workforce.
+For more than 65 million Americans between the ages of 15 and 29, this recession will likely be their first since entering the workforce.
+Luckily, some experts predict this downturn will be the shortest in history.
 Here's what to expect.

 A recession occurs when there's a significant decline in economic activity as consumers and businesses spend less money.
 Many economists define a recession as two consecutive quarters of declines in gross domestic product (GDP), which is the sum of the value of all goods and services produced in an economy.

 Another widely recognized recession indicator is unemployment.
 When there's a rapid spike in unemployment compared to recent lows, "the economy is effectively always in a recession," according to research from The Brookings Institution.

 In the past 100 years, there have been 17 recessions, each lasting anywhere from six months to about 3.5 years, according to figures from the National Bureau of Economic Research.
 That works out to a recession roughly every six years, meaning that it's been longer than average since the economy experienced such a slowdown.

 Here's how past recessions stack up, in terms of their length and peak unemployment rate.

 This economic downturn will likely look much different than the last one.
 The Great Recession was the worst, and longest lasting, since the Great Depression that began in 1929.
 And while it's difficult to predict how severe future recessions will be, it's also unrealistic to assume they will mimic past ones — especially because the causes can vary, as does the impact on various industries.

 Nearly half of Americans live paycheck to paycheck, according to a recent survey conducted by GoBankingRates.
 So understandably, job security is a primary concern in a recession.